fazlurnu/CppND-Capstone-Husky-Simulation/README.md

 ### Build the project

 Note: Make sure you are using python2, check it by typing `python --version`.
+On Udacity virtual machine, build the project from the terminal 'Terminator', do not use Visual Studio Code.

 1. Open src: `cd ~/catkin_ws/src`
 2. Clone this repo